 There is an increased interest in the automation of container terminals to improve quayside and land productivity.
 Port terminals are particularly prone to automation since they directly improve cost, efficiency, safety, and reliability performance indicators.
 Terminal operators are trying to realize productivity leaps to deal with the scale increases in container vessel size and increased container volumes.
 Advances in port productivity have resulted in disproportionately lower growth of port turnaround times as a function of vessel size.
 The potential port-related diseconomies of scale linked to larger vessels have been fully or partially absorbed by terminal operators.
-Therefore, shipping lines are incited to pursue consecutive rounds of scale increases in vessel size.
+Therefore, shipping lines are encouraged to pursue consecutive rounds of scale increases in vessel size.

 Automation is often aimed at reducing generalized costs per unit handled in terminal operations.
-The expectations are that automation can reduce operating expenses by 25 to 50% and increase productivity by up to 30%, but these expectations remain unfulfilled.
-This is further underlined by handling standard container box sizes using conventional equipment, which is prone to automation.
+The expectations are that automation can reduce operating expenses by 25% to 50% and increase productivity by up to 30%, but these expectations remain unfulfilled.
+This is further underlined by handling standard container box sizes using conventional equipment, which is susceptible to automation.
 Terminals facing severe land availability issues show a higher willingness to consider automation.
 Still, automation takes place at different rates depending on the technology involved.

 The drive towards automation can partially be explained by a cost/benefit perspective where the least costly and most beneficial forms of automation will be adopted first.
 Adoption is a risky proposition since it often involves untested systems with uncertain outcomes, but if successful, it can lead to substantial benefits.
 The willingness of stevedoring companies to invest in new cargo handling technology and automation is partly related to the perceived labor productivity benefits and cost savings at the level of dock labor.
 Technological innovations and developments in cargo handling should increase labor productivity expressed in TEUs handled per docker per time unit, as typically fewer dock workers are needed.
-If a technical innovation allows reducing labor per gang (or, in case of full automation, even eliminate labor), then the terminal operator will only benefit from the labor cost savings if the gangs are reduced in size.
+If a technical innovation allows a reduction in labor per gang (or, in the case of full automation, even eliminating labor), then the terminal operator will only benefit from the labor cost savings if the gangs are reduced in size.
 If such a reduction in labor is not possible within the terms of the dock labor employment system, then the stevedoring company will be far less eager to introduce technological innovations.
 The trade-offs that need to be made when introducing new automated cargo handling technology can lead to disputes between labor unions and the terminal operator.

 Still, automation creates an asynchronism in terminal operations since it may not be implemented at the same rate in terminals being reconverted.
 For instance, improving gate access may place pressures on yard operations (and vice versa), so careful consideration must be given to the impact of automation on the whole terminal operations.

 Despite the possible advantages of automation, only a limited number of terminals are fully or partly automated.
 As of 2018, about 8.8% of all the major container terminals were fully or partially automated.
-Several terminal operators show a reluctance towards automation and adopt a wait-and-see approach.
+Several terminal operators show a reluctance concerning automation and adopt a wait-and-see approach.
 The main reasons for such behavior are associated with the high irreversible investment costs of automation, the availability of skills, resources and equipment, governance issues (labor contracts), and implementation time.
 While the risks for automation can be substantial, the rewards in terms of productivity and lower operational costs may not be entirely evident.

 3. Automated Container Terminals

 Automation is taking place at different scales, paces, and locations.
 There are various degrees of automation.
-In many ways, automation is present in a large number of terminals depending on how it is defined and if it focuses on infrastructure (e.g. stacking cranes) or information systems (e.g. yard management or port community systems).
+In many ways, automation is present in a large number of terminals depending on how it is defined and whether it focuses on infrastructure (e.g. stacking cranes) or information systems (e.g. yard management or port community systems).
 The most common definition classifies terminals as fully or semi-automated, but this definition is partial.